Gluon Generalized TMD signatures at the EIC from exclusive heavy (axial-)vector meson production: Theoretical framework and results

 where $q$ is the virtual photon momentum, $p(p,\lambda)$ and $p'(p',\lambda')$ denote the initial and final nucleon states, respectively, and $q'$ is the momentum of the meson $m$, which can be either a vector ($V$) or an axial-vector ($AV$) meson.
 The standard invariants are $ Q^2=-q^2, \quad p^2=p'^2=M^2, \quad q'^2=m_m^2, \quad t=(p-p')^2, \quad W^2=(p+q)^2. $ The skewness parameter $\xi$ is defined as

-where the approximation neglects $|t|\ll Q^2$ and nucleon-mass corrections~\footnote{Throughout this work, we neglect nucleon-mass effects of order $M^2/Q^2$.}.
-It is convenient to introduce $ \xi = \frac{\tilde{x}_B}{2-\tilde{x}_B}, \ \tilde{x}_B = \frac{Q^2+m_m^2}{W^2+Q^2}, $ which illustrates the relation between the skewness parameter $\xi$ and the Bjorken variable.
-In the light-meson limit, $\tilde{x}_B \to x_B$, recovering the familiar expression, whereas for heavy quarkonium production, it indicates that the threshold for the hard subprocess is shifted by the meson mass $m_m$.
+where the approximation neglects $|t|\ll Q^2$ and nucleon-mass corrections\footnote{Throughout this work, we neglect nucleon-mass effects of order $M^2/Q^2$.}.
+It is convenient to introduce $ \xi = \frac{\tilde{x}_B}{2-\tilde{x}_B}, \ \tilde{x}_B = \frac{Q^2+m_m^2}{W^2+Q^2}, $ which illustrates the relation between the skewness parameter $\xi$ and the generalized Bjorken variable.
+In the light-meson limit, $\tilde{x}_B \to x_B$ (where $x_B$ is the usual Bjorken variable), recovering the familiar expression, whereas for heavy quarkonium production, the threshold for the hard subprocess is shifted by the meson mass $m_m$.

-The momenta of the virtual photon and the produced meson are parametrized as $ q = \left(-\frac{Q^2}{2q^-},\, q^-,\, {0}_\perp\right), \ q' = \left(\frac{m_M^2+{\Delta}_\perp^2}{2q^-},\, q^-,\, -{\Delta}_\perp\right), $ We now turn to the polarization vectors of the photon and meson.
+The momenta of the virtual photon and the produced meson are parametrized as $ q = \left(-\frac{Q^2}{2q^-},\, q^-,\, {0}_\perp\right), \ q' = \left(\frac{m_m^2+{\Delta}_\perp^2}{2q^-},\, q^-,\, -{\Delta}_\perp\right), $ We now turn to the polarization vectors of the photon and meson.
 For longitudinal polarizations, we choose

-satisfying the transversality conditions $\epsilon_L^{\gamma^*}\cdot q = 0$ and $\epsilon_L^m \cdot q' = 0$, as well as the normalizations, $\epsilon_L^{\gamma^*} \cdot \epsilon_L^{\gamma^*} = +1$ and $\epsilon_L^m \cdot \epsilon_L^m = -1$.
+satisfying the transversality conditions $\epsilon^{\gamma^*,L}\cdot q = 0$ and $\epsilon^{m,L} \cdot q' = 0$, as well as the normalizations, $\epsilon^{\gamma^*,L} \cdot \epsilon^{\gamma^*,L} = +1$ and $\epsilon^{m,L} \cdot\epsilon^{m,L} = -1$.
 For transverse polarizations we choose